 The goal of my research is to understand how programmers work with variants, so that we can build better tools for their exploration.
 I use Information Foraging Theory (IFT) to guide my research.

-- User study: We conducted a user study to investigate how programmers reuse code from prior variants.
+- Formative user study: We conducted a user study to investigate how programmers reuse code from prior variants.
 Our key results indicate that IFT applies to working with similar variants.
 But programmers’ foraging involved a lot of comparison operations and building stories, both of which are new phenomena to IFT.
 Paper (a CHI’16 best paper), Preprint, Talk.

 - I recently built a new and much better model, but I can’t write about it as yet.
 There’s a paper under review.